colinbredenberg/Efficient-Plasticity-Camera-Ready/README.md

 # Instructions
 Experimental parameters are contained in the pl_exp_params_cr.py file.

-Changing the objective from 'linear' to 'classifier will switch the training task from estimation to classification.
+Changing the objective from 'linear' to 'classifier' will switch the training task from estimation to classification.

 Changing 'trial_num_2' in params will affect training time, changing 'test_num' will affect the number of test trials.